What are Torts? They’re Everywhere!

 Regularly, the media reports someone filing a civil rights lawsuit or a civil liberties lawsuit.
 When was the last time you read, heard, or saw a journalist start their report by saying…“so and so today filed a tort lawsuit against a reckless manufacturer or a sexual predator, or against the wrongdoers who exposed the people of a town like Flint, Michigan to harmful levels of lead in drinking water?
 Or lawsuits against Donald Trump for ugly defamations or sexual assaults”?

-I was recently discussing this strange omission with Richard Newman, executive director of the American Museum of Tort Law and a former leading trial attorney in Connecticut.
+I was recently discussing this strange omission with Richard Newman, former executive director of the American Museum of Tort Law and a former leading trial attorney in Connecticut.
 He too was intrigued.
 He told me that when high school students tour the Museum, their accompanying teachers often admit that they themselves never heard of tort law!

 Last fall, a progressive talk show host, who has had many victims of wrongful injuries on her show, visited the museum.
 While walking through the door, she too declared that she didn’t know what tort law was.
 She certainly did after spending an hour touring the museum.
 (See tortmuseum.org).